MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/enable-users-to-sync-sharepoint-files-with-the-new-onedrive-sync-client.md

 Follow these steps if you want to preview the syncing of SharePoint Online files before enabling the feature for your entire organization.

+> [!IMPORTANT]
-IMPORTANT: You only need to follow these steps to set registry keys on computers you want to use to preview the functionality.
+> You only need to follow these steps to set registry keys on computers you want to use to preview the functionality.
 When you're ready to enable SharePoint sync for your organization, you can remove these registry keys and follow the steps under [Set SharePoint to sync with the OneDrive sync client](enable-users-to-sync-sharepoint-files-with-the-new-onedrive-sync-client.md#admincenter).

  **Test SharePoint Online sync for Windows**